Directory of musicians in Berlin in 1907

 In Berlin from 1904-1914

-from Leyden, Holland; studied at the Hochschule with Rudorff and Barth 1895-6; played the 9.11.1896 premiere of Brahms, Vier ernste Gesänge debut with Anton Sistermans.
+from Leyden, Holland; studied at the Hochschule with Rudorff and Barth 1895-6; part of the 9.11.1896 premiere of Brahms, Vier ernste Gesänge with Anton Sistermans.
 First performance with Philharmonic 1.2.1897.
 Accompanied Ludwig Wüllner, Julia Culp in Berlin and on their tours in the U.S.

 studied with Teichmüller at Leipzig Conservatory; started reviewing 1898, moved to Berlin 1901.